How to Manage Sales Automation Booking Links Across Multiple Companies — Monetize Leads with Paid Consultation Links

 - Do I need special integrations with Apollo, Instantly, or Smartlead?

-- No. Just paste your Tenbin booking page URL into the AI SDR's email template.
+- No. Just paste your Tenbin booking page URL into your sequencer's email template.
 No API integration required.

 Start free — create your first multi-company booking page →